ColdFusion Session Fixation

 https://someapp.com/login.jsp;jsessionid=[sessid]

-For CF, it looks like this:
+For ColdFusion, it looks like this:

 https://someapp.com/login.cfm?cfid=[cfid]&cftoken=[cftoken]